 Before I head out, I lay out all my gear and do a visual inspection using a printed checklist.
 This helps me avoid leaving behind a critical piece of gear.
 This process includes considering any special weather conditions and the recent snow forecast.
 I also inspect critical gear for wear and tear, such as snowshoe straps, headlamp and beacon batteries, and my stove.

-For a fuller and more detailed gear list that includes items for the shoulder season, see A Winter Backpack Under 30 lbs (this list also includes the weight of each item).
+For a fuller and more detailed gear list that includes gear weights and items for the shoulder seasons, see A Winter Backpack Under 30 lbs.

 Depending on conditions and the time of year, my gear will vary.
 The biggest considerations are which tent and sleeping bag to take.
 Sometimes I take a 3-season tent and other times a 4-season tent.
-I may take either a 15º, 0º, or –20º rated sleeping.
-Some trips I may take a lite or hewavy down jacket, or warmer layers.
-Some trips I take a bear-resistant container and on others, just a metal lunchbox.
-Sometimes I will bring extras such as walkie-talkies or a camera tripod.
-Some gear is taken on all trips.
+I may take either a 15º, 0º, or –20º rated sleeping bag.
+On some trips, I may take a lite or heavy down jacket, or heavier base layers.
+On some trips, I take a bear-resistant container (required in National Parks) and on others, just a metal lunchbox.
+Sometimes I will bring extras such as down booties, walkie-talkies, a camera tripod, an anemometer (wind speed gauge).

 For most trips, basic wind and UV protection are standard.
 This includes a hardshell rain jacket, rain pants, hooded shirt, and goggles.
 If high winds are expected, I may switch out my lightweight rain pants for a heavier version that has full-length zippers because they are easier to put on when wearing snowshoes.
 In the shoulder seasons and low winds, I will substitute goggles for glacier glasses.
 If crampons are needed, I’ll wear stiffer boots.